Gastric Bypass Weight Loss

 Dr. Oliak’s gastric bypass weight loss statistics are as follows: average 78% EWL (excess weight loss) at 2 years after surgery, average 72% EWL at 5 years after surgery, and average 66% EWL at 10+ years after surgery.*

-Dr. Oliak’s gastric bypass weight loss statistics are better than the industry average gastric bypass weight loss statistics (see table and discussion below).* Industry average gastric bypass surgery weight loss is reported to be approximately 65% EWL at 2 years after surgery, and 55-59% EWL at 10 years after surgery.*
+Dr. Oliak’s gastric bypass weight loss statistics are better than the industry average gastric bypass weight loss statistics (see discussion below).*

 76% EWL after 1 year